OpenShot/openshot-qt/.github/CONTRIBUTING.md

   _Please download our latest daily installer:_

-  1. www.openshot.org/download - grab the newest one from the '**Daily Build Installer**' list.
+  1. www.openshot.org/download - click the '**Daily Builds**' button, then grab the latest build from the list.
      (Use the buttons below to download installers for a different Operating System.)
   2. Then enable 'Debug Mode (Verbose)' in the Preferences
   3. Quit OpenShot and delete both log files: